Senior Management Team

 |Dr Stephen Harrison||Director of Pastoral Care|

 Stephen graduated from The Queen’s University of Belfast with a first in Pure and Applied Mathematics and a PhD in Theoretical Physics.
-He continued to work in academic research before joining the defence industry and then the Mathematics Department at Harrow.
-Stephen was House Master of The Head Master’s from 2012 to 2019 and, before that, was Assistant House Master of The Park.
-As Director of Pastoral Care, he is responsible for all aspects of boarding life in the School, including the recruitment, training and line management of House Masters.
-He is a Deputy Designated Safeguarding Lead and member of the Pastoral Support Committee.
-He also works closely with the Bursar to assess and co-ordinate the maintenance and upgrading of the Houses.
+After completing his doctorate, he continued to work in academic research before taking up a post in the defence industry.
+He then joined the Mathematics Department at Harrow.
+Prior to his appointment as Director of Pastoral Care, Stephen was House Master of The Head Master’s from 2012 to 2019 and, before that, was Assistant House Master of The Park.
+As Director of Pastoral Care, he is responsible for all aspects of boarding life in the School, including the work of the House Masters, Assistant House Masters and Matrons, as well as the Medical Centre.
+He chairs the Pastoral Advisory Committee, which sets the strategy for pastoral care, and is a Deputy Designated Safeguarding Lead and member of the Pastoral Support Committee.
+Stephen also works closely with the Bursar to assess and co-ordinate the maintenance and upgrading of the Houses.

 |Dr Eric Sie||Registrar|